Skip to main content

 Limitations

-Currently OpenLineage's Flink integration is limited to getting information from jobs running in Application Mode.
+Currently, OpenLineage's Flink integration is limited to getting information from jobs running in Application Mode.

 OpenLineage integration extracts lineage only from following Sources and Sinks: